tanliyon/gym-xiangqi/README.md

 ### The Cannon
 The cannon is the only piece in the game where its movement and capturing pattern is different.
 The movement of the cannon is similar to the chariot, where it can move orthogonally for however many positions without skipping over a piece.

 Unlike the chariot, the cannon must capture a piece by skipping over another piece.
-There can be be any number of blank positions that exists between the cannon to the piece that it is skipping over, and from the piece that it is skipping over to the piece being captures.
+There can be be any number of blank positions that exists between the cannon to the piece that it is skipping over, and from the piece that it is skipping over to the piece being captured.
+The piece that the cannon is skipping over can be either an ally piece or an enemy piece.

 ### The Soldier
 The soldier changes its movement depending whether is has crossed the river or not.
 Before crossing the river, the soldier has only 1 possible move - moving forward.
 After crossing the river, the soldier will have 3 possible moves - moving forward, moving left, and moving right.
 Do note that soldiers are not able to move backward.
 The soldier can be used to capture a piece as it moves.